North Dakota

 • Encryption: Notification is not required where the potentially impacted PI was encrypted.

-• Good Faith: Notification is not required where the potentially impacted PI was acquired in good faith by an employee or agent, for the purposes of the relevant person, business, or agency.
+• Good Faith: Notification is not required where the potentially impacted PI was acquired in good faith by an employee or agent, for the purposes of the relevant person, business, or agency and the PI is not used or subject to further unauthorized disclosure.

 • Risk of Harm: N/A